balibell/js2048/README.md

-# 2048 in html #
+# 2048 in html mobile #
 This is a 2048 game written with javascript and html.
+You can play it with your phone.

 version: 1.0.1